gatsbyjs/gatsby/docs/docs/data-fetching.md

 ## Combining build time and client runtime data

-To illustrate this combination of build time and runtime data, this guide uses code from a [small example site](https://gatsby-data-fetching.netlify.com).
-It uses the [`gatsby-source-graphql`](/packages/gatsby-source-graphql/) plugin to fetch data from the GitHub API at build time for static content like the name and url to a repository, and the [`fetch` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to retrieve more dynamic data from the GitHub API on the [client-side](/docs/glossary#client-side) like star counts when the page loads in the browser.
+To illustrate a combination of build time and client runtime data, this guide uses code from a [small example site](https://gatsby-data-fetching.netlify.com).
+It uses the [`gatsby-source-graphql`](/packages/gatsby-source-graphql/) plugin to fetch data from GitHub's GraphQL API at build time for static content like the name and url to a repository, and the [`fetch` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to retrieve more dynamic data from the GitHub API on the [client-side](/docs/glossary#client-side) like star counts when the page loads in the browser.

 > Check out the code from the [full example here](https://github.com/gatsbyjs/gatsby/tree/master/examples/data-fetching).